JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab1-CreateModelDrivenPowerApp.md

-# Lab 1 - Create Model-Driven Power Apps
+# Lab 1 - Create Model-Driven Power App

 In this lab, you will create the Model-Driven App used to display and edit purchase order (PO) information.